lperes-ufrj/AtmosphericAna/README.md

 >>> mrb i

-Now, you able to run and make changes.
+Now, you are able to run and make changes.
 After a change to compile again you must

 >>> cd $MRB_BUILDDIR/dunetpc/dune/AtmosphericAna